 If the instructor is unable to make alternative exam arrangements, they will need to complete a testing agreement (by following a link in the notification letter), which specifies the parameters by which AEC will proctor the student’s exams.

 After the instructor has completed a testing agreement, the student may schedule exams with AEC using our online portal, AEC Connect.
 Students are expected to meet applicable deadlines (see Testing Accommodations).
 While students should try to schedule exams at the same time as their class, flexibility is often needed due to class conflicts and/or AEC hours of operation.
 During weeks 1-10, AEC proctors exams between 8am-5pm, Monday through Friday.
-During Monday through Thursday of finals week, AEC proctors exams from 8am-8pm (and 8am-5pm on Friday).
+During Monday through Thursday of finals week, AEC proctors exams from 8am-8pm and 8am-5pm on Friday.

 After the student has submitted an exam request, the AEC, in collaboration with the Testing Center, will reserve an exam location and schedule a proctor, reader, or scribe, and secure any needed equipment.

-Student and instructor will receive an email confirming the exam reservation, and the instructor will be prompted to provide AEC with the exam file.
+The student and instructor will receive an email confirming the exam reservation, and the instructor will be prompted to provide AEC with the exam file.

 Notetaking Accommodations